srujayk/HackClub-React/Workshop 1.md

 Then, create a new Repl and select **React** for the language; this will create your programming environment.
 On the right you'll see spaces for a command line, as well as a preview for your React application.
 Go ahead and hit **start** near the top of your workspace to preview a sample React app.

-Before we move on, delete lines 3 and 4 from `index.js`, and delete the files `App.js` and `App.css` from the sidebar.
+Before we move on, delete line 4 from `index.js`, and delete the files `App.js` and `App.css` from the sidebar.

 A brief explanation of the lines that are left:

 ```
 import React from 'react';
 import ReactDOM from 'react-dom';
+import './index.css';
 ```
 These lines import the `React` and `ReactDOM` packages for you to use.
 They provide you with some necessary functions/classes we'll need.
+It also imports the CSS file that will be used in your project.

 ```
 ReactDOM.render(<App />, document.getElementById('root'));